MahanyaKochhar/Stream-IO/docs/referral-intake-agent-flow.md

 - `stream_agent` input: `messages`.
 Uploaded PDF details are message metadata;
   the visible message text also tells the model that a PDF was attached.
-- Intake tool input: `pdf_path`, optional `pdf_name`; one packet per conversation.
+- The intake tool has no model-supplied arguments.
+It reads `pdf_path` and optional `pdf_name` from the latest attached referral message.
 - Results: Markdown, classification, extracted fields, validated patient and insurance data, and clinical findings.
 - Status: `outcome`, `message`, `missing_fields`, and `review_text` as applicable.
 - Clinical review pauses with an interrupt; an outcome may not yet exist.
-- `workflow` tracks progress; `ui` holds progress, review, and completion messages.
+- `workflow` tracks progress; `ui` supplies temporary progress and review elements.
-  Non-referrals display “Not a referral” in the list.
+  The final chat output is agent-generated text.
+Non-referrals display “Not a referral.”
 - `GraphDependencies` keeps service clients and routing policy outside saved state.
   Subgraph input/output schemas keep internal instructions and working fields private.
 - See the [README](../README.md#restart-rebuild-and-storage) for persistence and PDF storage.